John-Da/csvViewer-ReactFlask/README.md

 - large amount of data can delay displaying the data on plots.
 - *only csv file is recommended for this project.*
 - Delay start up if no one is using. ( *Limitation for free plan of Render hosting* )
+- Be noted that this only works well in present, due to no cloude storing.

 ## 📦 Demo